Jwala-1908/QOSF-Mentorship-Task-4/README.md

 * **Task_4_(additional)_Qiskit.ipynb**: Contains only code implementation, in _Qiskit_.

-If you face trouble opening the notebooks try refreshing the page.
+If you face trouble opening the notebooks, try refreshing the page.
 If that doesn't work, please refer to the following links-
 * [Task_4.ipynb](https://nbviewer.jupyter.org/github/Jwala-1908/QOSF-Mentorship-Task-4/blob/main/Task_4.ipynb)
 * [Task_4_(additional)_Qiskit.ipynb](https://nbviewer.jupyter.org/github/Jwala-1908/QOSF-Mentorship-Task-4/blob/main/Task_4_(additional)_Qiskit.ipynb)

+or the PDFs (of the same name) contained in the repository.

 This task was my first experience with the Quantum Approximate Optimization Algorithm (QAOA), as well as Cirq.
 It is a reflection of my understanding of the QAOA to the extent possible within the time limit of 2 weeks.
 I found many helpful online tutorials implementing the MaxCut problem, and sources describing the underlying concepts, some of which are linked in the references below.